Contentify/Contentify/readme.md

 Website: [contentify.org](http://contentify.org/)

 > NOTE: This is a stable, but old version!
-Please consider using Contentify 2.
+Please consider moving on to Contentify 2.

 ### Clone Repository